March 9, 2019

 When is the Otoplasty Procedure Advisable?

 Any person who has suffered rude remarks and bullying from others about their ears should consider an otoplasty as the solution.
 If your ears are large and mis-proportioned from your head or stick out, then you are also a good candidate.
-The final option is if you have already had an otoplasty but were unsatisfied with the results, then re-treatment can be considered.

 Overview of the Otoplasty Procedure